Avril-Cui/61040-portfolio/assignments/assignment1.md

 However, this problem risks the founder’s fallacy, since many people already commit to only one single platform like Notion or Google Workspace.
 Building a solution would also be technically challenging, requiring numerous API integrations—and some platforms may not even provide public APIs, creating significant obstacles.

+# Stakeholders

+## Online Shopping
+1. Shopper (direct user): They are people like me who make impulse purchases online.
+They are impacted because they feel regret or stress about overspending, and a lack of transparent access to spending records makes the problem even worse for them.

+2. Families (indirect users): People who share the Shopper’s finances or living expenses.
+They may also be affected when overspending leads to tighter budgets or financial conflicts.
+For instance, parents cut the living expenses they give to their children if their children overspend frequently.

+3. Retail platforms (non-users): Online platforms like Amazon and eBay.
+They benefit from impulse purchases.
+Any solution that encourages reflection before buying could negatively impact their sales.

+## Health (workout and diet)
+1. Food-sensitive individuals (direct users): These are people who regularly experience issues such as constipation, bloating, or fatigue triggered by the foods they eat.
+Because they are often unaware of their specific sensitivities, they struggle to identify which foods are linked to their symptoms.
+As a result, they are directly affected by ongoing confusion, discomfort, and uncertainty about their diet.

+2. Healthcare professionals (“indirect users”): Doctors and dietitians whom food-sensitive individuals may consult when their symptoms persist.
+A well-designed solution could support these professionals by providing structured logs and context, making it easier to understand the patient’s dietary patterns and potential triggers.

+3. Friends and family (non-users): People who share meals, live together, or socialize with the food-sensitive individuals.
+They are indirectly impacted when the food-sensitive individuals struggle with food sensitivities.
+For example, they would need to avoid certain restaurants, change shared meal plans, or be affected by the food-sensitive individual’s low energy or discomfort during activities.

+## Productivity, scheduling, and planning
+1. Productivist (direct users): Mostly students and professionals who hope to boost daily productivity through planning and scheduling.
+They are the primary audience, often overloading schedules and feeling frustrated when plans fail.

+2. Peers, teammates, or coworkers (users or non-users): People who are involved in the Productivist’s plans or schedules.
+When the Productivists’ planning causes missed deadlines or rescheduling, others in their circle are also impacted, causing them to also reschedule to accommodate new changes.

+3. Productivity tool developers (non-users): ​​These are companies that create productivity and scheduling apps such as Notion or Google Calendar.
+Recognizing and addressing this problem could give them valuable insights into designing more adaptive, user-centered tools.
+However, a highly effective solution may also draw users away from their existing platforms, potentially reducing engagement with their current products.